terminusdb/terminusdb-tutorials/getting_started/javascript-client/lesson_1.md

   console.log(res.bindings);
 ```

-Also, you can look at the objects in the schema graph like this:
+You can also look at the objects in the schema graph like this:

 ```javascript
 const result = await client.getDocument({"graph_type":"schema","as_list":true});
 console.log(result);
 ```

-The schema.js file will look like this in the end:
+The schema.js file will end up looking like this:

 ```javascript
 const TerminusClient = require("@terminusdb/terminusdb-client");